FRED-2/fred-2/getting-started/index.md

 ## Tutorials:

+We provide a wealth of tutorials for any level, from basic user, to advanced developer.
+These tutorials are provided as interactive [IPython Notebooks](http://ipython.org/notebook.html) and can be directly viewed online on our GitHub repository or can be executed offline via [IPython](http://ipython.org/index.html).
+To view the tutorials online, please [enable JavaScript](https://support.microsoft.com/en-us/gp/howtoscript), otherwise the notebooks will not render.

 ### For Users
 - [Epitope Prediction](https://github.com/FRED-2/Fred2/blob/master/Fred2/tutorials/EpitopePrediction.ipynb) - This tutorial gives a good overview of the basic functionality covering the core objects, epitope prediction, and manipulation of the prediction results.
 - [Polymorhpic Epitope Prediction](https://github.com/FRED-2/Fred2/blob/master/Fred2/tutorials/PolymorphicEpitopePrediction.ipynb) - This tutorial exemplifies how to incorporate mutations into epitope prediction.